Idokr1/Instagram-Clone-Project/README.md

 * Firebase Firestore

 ## Installation
-1. To install and run this project on your local machine, follow these steps:
+To install and run this project on your local machine, follow these steps:

 1. Clone this repository onto your machine
 2. Navigate to the project directory in your terminal
 3. Run npm install to install all the required dependencies

-4. Create a Firebase project and configure it to use Firestore and Authentication
+4. Create a Firebase project, create Email Authentication, add the users from the seed.js file (existing email and a password you choose)
+5. Copy the new userIds from the Authentication page and change the userIds in seed.js file